tfwright/docout/README.md

   formatters: [Docout.Formatters.OpenApiSpex]
 ```

-*Note: currently only the OpenApiSpex formatter is included.
-Use your own formatter by creating a module that implements the `format/1` function that accepts a list of docs and returns the contents for the file to be written.*
+Use your own formatter by creating a module that implements the `format/1` function that accepts a list of docs and returns the contents for the file to be written.

+All formatters can be configured with `output_path` to specific the directory and name for the resulting file.
+By default they will be written to `/docs/[underscored module name]`

+*Note: Docout itself has been configured to use the `Docout.Formatters.Demo` formatter to generate [docs/demo.md](docs/demo.md).*

 ## Usage